The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 Chief Marketing Officer at Pinwheel Pay and Marketing Integration Planner at EMB

-Douglas Minge Brown Professor and Chair of Accounting at the Anderson School of Management at the University of New Mexico
+Emeritus Professor of Accounting in the Anderson School of Management at the University of New Mexico

 President at Justin Lavelle Communications